-This invitation-only call will be open twice a year, in bi-annual tranches (usually opened every six months) for the next two years.
-The fourth bi-annual tranche will open 12 May 2020 and close 16:00 (UK time) on 22 September 2020.
-In response to the impact of the COVID-19 pandemic on research and the research community, the fourth tranche of this call will be open for a longer period than previous tranches.
+This invitation-only funding opportunity will be open twice a year, in bi-annual tranches (usually opened every6 months) for the next 2 years.
+The fourth bi-annual tranche will open 12 May 2020 and close 4:00pm (UK time) on 22 September 2020.
+In response to the impact of the COVID-19 pandemic on research and the research community, the fourth tranche of this funding opportunity will be open for a longer period than previous tranches.
 It is intended that the final tranche will open in May 2021, however the timing of remaining tranches will continue to be reviewed in response to the evolving situation regarding the global pandemic.
-Up to £2 million has been allocated for the length of the call.
+Up to £2 million has been allocated for the length of the funding opportunity.

-The call is open to any Principal Investigator (PI) or Co-Investigator (Co-I) who has held a research grant funded within the RLO programme.
-Co-Is who wish to apply as a PI to this Follow-on Fund call must have the express support of their original RLO grant’s PI.
+The funding opportunity is open to any principal investigator or co-investigator who has held a research grant funded within the RLO programme.
+Co-investigators who wish to apply as a principal investigator to this Follow-on Fund funding opportunity must have the express support of their original RLO grant’s principal investigator.
 The original grant can be open or closed at the point that the application(s) are made and they will be awarded as separate grant(s) to the existing/completed RLO grant.
-Any researcher who has not been a PI or Co-I on an RLO-funded grant is not eligible to apply.
+Any researcher who has not been a principal investigator or co-investigator on an RLO-funded grant is not eligible to apply.
 All uninvited or ineligible applications will be rejected.

-In workstreams 1-3 (impact enhancement, research augmentation, capacity building) proposals are invited for grants with a full economic cost (fEC) value of between £25,000 and £100,000 for either workstream, or for any combination of these three workstreams.
+In workstreams 1-3 (impact enhancement, research augmentation, capacity building) proposals are invited for grants with a full economic cost (FEC) value of between £25,000 and £100,000 for either workstream, or for any combination of these 3 workstreams.
 Researchers are eligible to apply for a number of these grants, on multiple occasions, however the total amount of all awarded grants linked to the original proposal must not in sum exceed £100,000.
-Note that whilst cross-grant learning (where appropriate for inclusion) will be viewed positively in workstream 1 to 3, it is not a requirement for these workstreams and proposals within these workstreams must stand alone i.e. they cannot be co/inter dependent.
+Note that while cross-grant learning (where appropriate for inclusion) will be viewed positively in workstream 1 to 3, it is not a requirement for these workstreams and proposals within these workstreams must stand alone, that is they cannot be co/inter dependent.

 Projects may be up to a maximum of 2 years in duration.
-The call has been designed so that all grants will get an equal chance to access this additional funding if and when they are ready to do so.
-Proposals can be submitted at any point whilst each tranche of the call is open, but will not be assessed until the submission window has closed.
+The funding opportunity has been designed so that all grants will get an equal chance to access this additional funding if and when they are ready to do so.
+Proposals can be submitted at any point while each tranche of the funding opportunity is open, but will not be assessed until the submission window has closed.

 - Je-S Guidance (PDF, 238Kb)